 At Adobe, we have adopted a new approach called “customer experience management” (CXM).
 Think of it as phase two of the customer-centric business transformation as it related to creating a customer journey.
 CXM enables orchestration and personalization of the entire end-to-end customer experience, moment to moment, at scale, on any channel, in real time—so that moments like this can be avoided:

 How can your organization make this happen, effectively and efficiently to boost your customer service?
 It begins with five foundational elements in your customer experience strategy.

 The five foundational elements of Customer Experience Management

 1. Open, Real-Time Customer Profile

 CXM relies on the stitching together of all of the various data flowing through an organization—through one open technology platform.
-This platform is essentially your organization’s set of end to end solutions that help make, manage, measure, mobilize, and monetize experiences – all from one integrated cloud.
+This platform is essentially your organization’s set of end to end solutions that help make, manage, measure, mobilize, and monetize user experiences – all from one integrated cloud.
 Choosing the right technology and building one common ecosystem is key here because it helps organizations connect their data to experiences.
 Bringing together the data—behavioral, transactional, financial, operational, and not just CRM or other first-party data—into one real-time customer profile is imperative because it fuels analysis, decision making, and activation.
 Real-time data is the unique differentiator here, opening the door to a whole new set of innovations that were previously out of reach for companies.

 2. Ecosystem + Platform

 When selecting CXM technology, companies should look for an open and extensible technology platform.
-The technology platform must support a single data model, customer experience apps, and an open ecosystem that helps accelerate innovation.
+The technology platform must support a single data model, customer experience apps, and an open ecosystem that helps accelerate user experience innovation.
 Additionally, the technology provider behind your platform should have established partnerships with other service companies to show just how committed the vendor is in driving maximum value for its clients.